 (9) If the hearing is adjourned after it has commenced and the Court or registrar is satisfied the reason for the adjournment is beyond the control of the parties, the fee paid in respect of dates after the date of the adjournment is to be refunded or transferred to the date or dates allocated for the adjourned hearing.

 [Regulation 9 inserted in Gazette 28 Apr 2005 p.
-1752-3.]
+1752-3; amended in Gazette 20 Dec 2011 p.
+5380.]

 10. Schedule 1 item 7 fee